How to Set Up SSH Keys on Debian 9

 cat ~/.ssh/id_rsa.pub | ssh remote_username@server_ip_address "mkdir -p ~/.ssh && chmod 700 ~/.ssh && cat >> ~/.ssh/authorized_keys && chmod 600 ~/.ssh/authorized_keys"

 Login to the Server using SSH Keys

-At this point you should be able login to the remote server without being prompted for a password.
+At this point, you should be able to log in to the remote server without being prompted for a password.